Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Spectral functionals

-The last factor comes from the trace of $1$ over the space of differential forms. \end{proof} Next, we have, \begin{prop} The Einstein functional is, similarly to the case of the canonical spectral triple,
+The factor $2^n$ comes from the trace of $1$ over the space of differential forms. \end{proof} Next, we have, \begin{prop} For $U, V\in \Omega^1(M)$, the Einstein functional reads

-where $G_{pq}$ is the Einstein tensor for $M$. \end{prop} Before we begin with the proof let us demonstrate some useful lemmas.
-The first computes $\mathcal W(ED^{-2m+2})$ for two specific cases of endomorphism $E$. \begin{lem} If,
+where $G$ is the Einstein tensor for $M$. \end{prop} \eblu Before we begin with the proof let us demonstrate some useful lemmas.
+The first computes $\mathcal W(ED^{-2m+2})$ for two specific cases of endomorphism $E$. \begin{lem} \bblu If $E$ is locally given by